apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Specifies the file path to a Java keystore containing the local credentials to be used for client and quorum TLS connections, and the password to unlock the file.

+* *ssl.keyStore.passwordPath* and *ssl.quorum.keyStore.passwordPath* :
+    (Java system properties: **zookeeper.ssl.keyStore.passwordPath** and **zookeeper.ssl.quorum.keyStore.passwordPath**)
+    **New in 3.8.0:**
+    Specifies the file path that contains the keystore password.
+Reading the password from a file takes precedence over the explicit password property.

 * *ssl.keyStore.type* and *ssl.quorum.keyStore.type* :
     (Java system properties: **zookeeper.ssl.keyStore.type** and **zookeeper.ssl.quorum.keyStore.type**)